joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 As such, it's recommended that you have a working knowledge of running and maintaining applications in production when deciding on going down this route.
 If you aren't in this position, our [Professional Services](https://about.gitlab.com/services/#implementation-services) team offers implementation services, but for those who want a more managed solution long term, it's recommended to instead explore our other offerings such as [GitLab SaaS](../../subscriptions/gitlab_com/index.md) or [GitLab Dedicated](../../subscriptions/gitlab_dedicated/index.md).

-If Self Managed is the approach you're considering, it's strongly encouraged to read through this page in full, in particular the [Deciding which architecture to use](#deciding-which-architecture-to-start-with), [Large monorepos](#large-monorepos) and [Additional workloads](#additional-workloads) sections.
+If Self Managed is the approach you're considering, it's strongly encouraged to read through this page in full, in particular the [Deciding which architecture to use](#deciding-which-architecture-to-use), [Large monorepos](#large-monorepos) and [Additional workloads](#additional-workloads) sections.

-## Deciding which architecture to start with
+## Deciding which architecture to use

-The Reference Architectures are designed to strike a balance between three important factors--performance, resilience and costs.
+The Reference Architectures are designed to strike a balance between two important factors--performance and resilience.

-While they are designed to make it easier to set up GitLab at scale, it can still be a challenge to know which one meets your requirements and where to start accordingly.
+While they are designed to make it easier to set up GitLab at scale, it can still be a challenge to know which one meets your requirements.

 As a general guide, **the more performant and/or resilient you want your environment to be, the more complex it is**.

-This section explains the things to consider when picking a Reference Architecture to start with.
+This section explains the designs you can choose from.
+It begins with the least complexity, goes to the most, and ends with a decision tree.

-### Expected load (RPS / user count)
+### Expected Load (RPS or user count)

 The first thing to check is what the expected peak load is your environment would be expected to serve.

 Each architecture is described in terms of peak Requests per Second (RPS) or user count load.
-As detailed under the "Testing Methodology" section on each page, each architecture is tested against its listed RPS for each endpoint type (API, Web, Git), which is the typical peak load of the given user count, both manual and automated.
+As detailed under the "Testing Methodology" section on each page, each architecture is tested against its listed RPS for each endpoint type (API, Web, Git), which is the typical peak load of the given user count, both manual and automated, with headroom.

-It's strongly recommended finding out what peak RPS your environment will be expected to handle across endpoint types through existing metrics and to select the corresponding architecture as this is the most objective method to determine expected load.
+It's strongly recommended finding out what peak RPS your environment will be expected to handle across endpoint types, through existing metrics (such as [Prometheus](../monitoring/prometheus/gitlab_metrics.md)) or estimates, and to select the corresponding architecture as this is the most objective.

-Finding out the RPS can depend greatly on the specific environment setup and monitoring stack.
-Some potential options include:

-- Through [GitLab Prometheus](../monitoring/prometheus/index.md#sample-prometheus-queries) with queries such as `sum(irate(gitlab_transaction_duration_seconds_count{controller!~'HealthController|MetricsController|'}[1m])) by (controller, action)`.
-- Through other monitoring solutions.
-- Through Load Balancer statistics.

-Contact our [Support team](https://about.gitlab.com/support/) for further guidance if required.

-#### If in doubt, pick the closest user count and scale accordingly

-If it's not possible for you to find out the expected peak RPS then it's recommended to select based on user count to start and then monitor the environment closely to confirm the RPS, whether the architecture is performing and [scale accordingly](#scaling-an-environment) as necessary.
+If it's not possible for you to find out the expected peak RPS then it's recommended to select based on user count to start and then monitor the environment closely to confirm the RPS, whether the architecture is performing and adjust accordingly is necessary.

 ### Standalone (non-HA)